Ameliasks/dms1_blog/posts/seventeen-blog-post.md

 ![photo 1](photos/63.png)
 *Results*

-Additonally, I did spot some mistakes and technical errors during the playtesting, such as the lack of a collider for the tallest tower, so players got confused when they went through the wall while trying to climb the stairs.
+I did spot some mistakes and technical errors during the playtesting, such as the lack of a collider for the tallest tower, so players got confused when they went through the wall while trying to climb the stairs.
 I also realised that some assets looked misaligned so I knew I had to rectify that as well.
+But I was encouraged that my playtesters felt the emotions I was going for in my project, and that there were landmarks and objects that they could remember from the environment!

 While playing the games of my classmates, I was amazed at how technically proficient and creative they were.
-I learnt a lot and was inspired to improve my game.
+I learnt a lot and was inspired to improve my environment.

 ## Improving Visuals